VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 3. Adjust the command line flags in the ExecStart line to fit your needs.

-The list of command line flags for VMStorage can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vmstorage)
+The list of command line flags for `vmstorage` can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vmstorage)

-4. Start and Enable VMStorage
+4. Start and Enable `vmstorage`

 `sudo systemctl daemon-reload && systemctl enable --now vmstorage`